SpiritBreaker226/portfolio/README.md

 # Personal Portfolio Site

-This is my portfolio with some of the projects that I have done over the year.
+This is my portfolio with some of the projects that I have done over the years.

 Here are the different sections of the site